Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **displayActionsPosition** - Allows to specify whether and where item actions should be available in display pages.
 Default value is `START`.
 Available options are explained [below](#item-actions-position).
 * **displayActionsStyle** - Allows to specify the style used by the included item actions in display pages.
 Default value is `DROPDOWN`.
 Available options are explained [below](#item-actions-style).
 * **displayActionsWithIcons** - A boolean specifying whether item actions in display pages should contain an icon in addition to their label or not.
 Default value is `true`.

+#### Core version

+Specifies the Zikula version for which the application should be generated.

+Can be one of the following options:

+* `ZK20` - Targets the last stable Zikula 2.0.x version.
+This is the default value.
+* `ZK2DEV` - Targets the last unstable Zikula 2.x version and may include changes for the next upcoming 2.x core release.
+* `ZK15` - Targets the last stable Zikula 1.5.x version.
+* `ZK15DEV` - Targets the last unstable Zikula 1.5.x version and may include changes for the next upcoming 1.5.x core release.

 #### Item actions position